History of the foreign relations of the United Kingdom: Prime Minister Thatcher, 1979–1990

 In September 1982 she visited China to discuss with Deng Xiaoping the sovereignty of Hong Kong after 1997.
 China was the first communist state Thatcher had visited and she was the first British prime minister to visit China.
 Throughout their meeting, she sought the PRC's agreement to a continued British presence in the territory.
 Deng stated that the PRC's sovereignty on Hong Kong was non-negotiable, but he was willing to settle the sovereignty issue with Britain through formal negotiations, and both governments promised to maintain Hong Kong's stability and prosperity.
 After the two-year negotiations, Thatcher conceded to the PRC government and signed the Sino-British Joint Declaration in Beijing in 1984, agreeing to hand over Hong Kong's sovereignty in 1997.

-Although saying that she was in favour of "peaceful negotiations" to end apartheid, Thatcher stood against the sanctions imposed on South Africa by the Commonwealth and the EC.
+Thatcher stood against the sanctions imposed on South Africa by the Commonwealth and the EC.
 She attempted to preserve trade with South Africa while persuading the government there to abandon apartheid.
-This included "[c]asting herself as President Botha's candid friend", and inviting him to visit the UK in June 1984, in spite of the "inevitable demonstrations" against his government.
 Thatcher dismissed the African National Congress (ANC) in October 1987 as "a typical terrorist organisation".

 Thatcher's antipathy towards European integration became more pronounced during her premiership, particularly after her third election victory in 1987.
 During a 1988 speech in Bruges she outlined her opposition to proposals from the European Community (EC), forerunner of the European Union, for a federal structure and increased centralisation of decision making.
 Thatcher and her party had supported British membership of the EC in the 1975 national referendum, but she believed that the role of the organisation should be limited to ensuring free trade and effective competition, and feared that the EC's approach was at odds with her views on smaller government and deregulation; in 1988, she remarked, "We have not successfully rolled back the frontiers of the state in Britain, only to see them re-imposed at a European level, with a European super-state exercising a new dominance from Brussels".

 Thatcher was firmly opposed to the UK's membership of the Exchange Rate Mechanism, a precursor to European monetary union, believing that it would constrain the British economy, despite the urging of her Chancellor of the Exchequer Nigel Lawson and Foreign Secretary Geoffrey Howe, but she was persuaded by John Major to join in October 1990, at what proved to be too high a rate.